openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

 ML-DSA internally uses a SHAKE256 digest, therefore we require SHA3 in the ML-DSA + ECC signature packet, see {{mldsa-sig-data-digest}}.

+ML-DSA internally uses a SHAKE256 digest, therefore we require SHA3 in the ML-DSA + ECC signature packet, see {{mldsa-sig-data-digest}}.
+Note that we bind a NIST security category 2 hash function to a signature algorithm that falls into NIST security category 3.
+This does not constitute a security bottleneck: because of the unpredictable random salt that is prepended to the digested data in v6 signatures, the hardness assumption is not collision resistance but second-preimage resistance.

 In the case of SLH-DSA the internal hash algorithm varies based on the algorithm and parameter ID, see {{slhdsa-sig-data-digest}}.

-Note that in the specification we bind NIST security category 2 hash functions to the signature algorithms that fall into NIST security category 3.
-This is done on purpose: because of the random salt that is prepended to the data digest, the hardness assumption is not collision resistance but second-preimage resistance, therefore this limitation does not constitute a security bottleneck.

 # Additional considerations